Search Close Search

 • If you are interested in helping to develop the new modules for presentations, contact us!
 (Time commitment: variable, fit your schedule)

-Girls, Inc Eureka! program mentors (on-going)
+Girls, Inc Eureka!
+Mentors (on-going)

 • Student facing: